alexpvpmindustry/cryptotradr/README.md

 # TODO:

-what is the pattern in the images?
+what are the patterns in the images?

+rename the locations of the generated figures to be under `docs/`

 [here](html_results/2_3_0_try_dd.html)